A/B testing 101: A quick-start guide to conversion rate optimization (CRO)

 Here are some tips for getting into the right mindset:

-19. Place bets with your colleagues about which test sample will win.
+Place bets with your colleagues about which test sample will win.
 You’ll be amazed at how often you are wrong.
-Only the top few percent of marketers appreciate that it’s impossible to always spot the winner.
+Only the top few percent of marketers appreciate that it’s impossible always to spot the winner.
 Race to become one of them.

-20. Make sure you have great people working on this project.
-This is the most important job in your company.
+Make sure you have great people working on this project.
+CRO is one of the most important activities in your company.
 You have three options:

 - Outsource it to an expert who has a vested interest in making it a big success.